 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf on a complainant, provided that the third party is able to demonstrate to the School that they have the appropriate consent to do so.

-Concerns should be raised with either the Class Teacher or another appropriate member of staff, such as the Special Educational Needs Co-ordinator (SENCo) if it is about Special Needs.
+Concerns should be raised with either the Class Teacher, Key Stage Lead, Deputy Headteacher or The Headteacher..
 If the issue remains unresolved, the next step is to make a formal complaint.